Norfolk Alcohol and Drug Behaviour Change Service

 Breaking Free Online

-Free, online treatment and recovery program for anyone addicted to alcohol or drugs.
-Speak to any member of staff or volunteer at your local service to get access.
+Free, online treatment and recovery program for anyone who would like support with their alcohol or drug use.
+Speak to a member of staff or volunteer at your local service to get access.

 Visit the site